junk13/Http-Attacker/README.md

-This python can attack http website.
+This simple python script can attack http website.

 When attacking it occurs error, that is ok.